-Don’t bother bringing your drone.
+Don’t bother bringing your drone to Uluru – Kata Tjuta

 * There are a few Sensitive Sites around Uluru where it is requested that you don’t take photos.
 It was sad to see so many people ignoring this request, especially considering the amount of it you could freely photograph.
 Please don’t be “that person”

-You MUST include The Olgas on your itinerary.
+You MUST include The Olgas on your itinerary

 This is a pretty special place which has everything from an all access boardwalk to difficult (Grade 4) 7.5km loops.

-Prepare to spend a lot of money.
+Prepare to spend a lot of money

 Ayers Rock Resort in Yulara is really the only place you can stay.
-We paid $30/night for just an unpowered site for our caravan in the ‘overflow’ area (that’s code for ‘red dust paddock’), and it was $500/night for a basic room in the resort.
+We paid $30/night for just an unpowered site for our caravan in the ‘overflow’ area (that’s code for ‘red dust paddock’).
+It was $500/night for a basic room in the resort.

 Is the cost and effort worth it?

-Our entire family all agree it was special, and a highlight of our lap of Australia.
+Our entire family all agree it was special and a highlight of our lap of Australia.